 In 1980, Deacon Vincent P. Walsh, a member of the first class of Deacons in the Fall River Diocese, joined the clergy of Holy Trinity Parish.

 In 1990, after more than 80 years of dedicated service to the Cape Cod Catholic community, the Sacred Hearts Fathers decided to leave all Cape Cod parishes, including Holy Trinity.
 Bishop Daniel A. Cronin appointed Father Gerald T. Shovelton as pastor, replacing Sacred Hearts Father Gabriel Healy.

 In 1994, Holy Trinity School, a diocesan elementary school, was opened using the same facility that housed the parish school in the 1960s.
 The school was staffed by both lay teachers and Sisters of Mercy, under the leadership of their principal, Sister Carol Clifford.
 In 2000, thanks to the generosity of an anonymous donor, the school received a large and much needed addition.
 Holy Trinity School was closed in 2012.
-The building was then renovated and is now the Parish Center, which houses Religious Education classes, meeting rooms, the parish Thrift Shop, and the Holy Trinity Pre-School.
+The building was then renovated and is now the Parish Center, which houses Religious Education classes, meeting rooms, and the parish Thrift Shop.

 Also in 2000, the parish began construction of a separate and dedicated adoration chapel.
 The building of this new chapel, financed by the same donors who financed the construction of the school addition, was completed in 2001.
 It replaced the previous adoration chapel, located in a side chapel of Holy Trinity Church.